SM Spirituality Media

 Life

-Krishna Menon was a working magistrate in the British colonial administration in Kerala — a householder teacher in the classical Hindu sense, never a renunciate.
-He met his own teacher, Yogananda Swami, in 1919; the encounter was brief and decisive.
-After Yogananda's death the following year, Krishna Menon spent more than two decades in private practice before students began to gather.
+Krishna Menon worked as a magistrate in the British colonial administration in Kerala.
+In classical Hindu terms he was a householder teacher, never a renunciate.
+He met his own teacher, Yogananda Swami, in 1919.
+The encounter was brief and decisive.
+Yogananda died the following year, and Krishna Menon spent more than two decades in private practice before students began to gather.
 He never built an institution.

 Method

-His method was unusual within the Advaita tradition for being immediate rather than gradual.
+His approach was unusual within Advaita.
 Most classical formulations treat the direct recognition of Brahman as the culmination of long preparatory practice.
-Krishna Menon's teaching collapsed that sequence: the inquiry into the nature of awareness was offered to the student at the start, not at the end.
-The direct path name reflects this — the seeker is not led around the question but invited to look at it on the first day.
+Krishna Menon collapsed that sequence.
+He offered inquiry into the nature of awareness§ at the start, not the end.
+The [direct path](lexicon:direct-path) name reflects this: the seeker is not led around the question but invited to look at it from the first day.

 Transmission to the West